ssprakash5/DeFi-Metaverse-coins-Liquidity-Pooling-and-Risk-Modeling-using-RNN/README.md

 ## Project Overview

 This project aims to develop a comprehensive risk modeling and management system for decentralized finance (DeFi) liquidity pools, focusing on tokens within blockchain-based metaverses.
 Deep learning techniques will be employed to predict and manage liquidity risks, ensuring the stability and security of decentralized financial protocols.
+Trained with Metaverse Coins Historical Data (https://www.kaggle.com/datasets/kaushiksuresh147/metaverse-cryptos-historical-data)

 ## Skills and Technologies Utilized